mjurgo/php-simple-blogger/README.md

 Made just for practice.

 ## Current agenda:
-- Add 'previousAction' for some redirects.
+- User profile and editing information.

 ## Things to refactor:
 - BaseModel - separate some code, move it into own classes (QueryBuilder) or methods.